 Squamous cell cancer of the vagina occurs mainly in older women.
-Only 15% of cases are found in women younger than 40.
+It can happen at any age, but few cases are found in women younger than 40.
 Almost half of cases occur in women who are 70 years old or older.

-DES is a hormonal drug that was given to some women to prevent miscarriage between 1940 and 1971.
-Women whose mothers took DES (when pregnant with them) develop clear-cell adenocarcinoma of the vagina or cervix more often than would normally be expected.
-There is about 1 case of this type of cancer in every 1,000 daughters of women who took DES during their pregnancy.
+DES is a hormone drug that was used from 1940 and 1971 to prevent miscarriage.
+Women whose mothers took DES when pregnant with them develop clear-cell adenocarcinoma of the vagina or cervix more often than would normally be expected.
+There's about 1 case of this type of cancer in every 1,000 daughters of women who took DES during their pregnancy.
 This means that about 99.9% of DES daughters do not develop this cancer.

 DES daughters have an increased risk of developing clear cell carcinomas, but women don’t have to be exposed to DES for clear cell carcinoma to develop.
 In fact, women were diagnosed with this type of cancer before DES was invented.